Fairgoers Left Hanging 200 Feet In The Air On Ride During Severe Weather

 The ride, which usually spins at 40 miles per hour, was now hanging in the air, leaving everyone onboard anxious and cold.

-As the weather worsened, the theme park shut down the ride completely to keep everyone safe.
-It took a while, but the ride was slowly lowered back down, and all 32 people could get off safely.
+As the weather worsened, the theme park shut down the ride completely to ensure everyone’s safety.
+It took some time, but the ride was slowly lowered back down, and all 32 people were able to disembark safely.
 Even though it was a scary experience, no one was hurt, and everyone eventually returned to the ground.

 Passengers on the ride in Mexico experienced a unique adventure.

-The people on the Supergirl Sky Flight got more than they expected, going from a fun ride to a nerve-wracking experience.
+The people on the Supergirl Sky Flight got more than they expected, transitioning from a fun ride to a nerve-wracking experience.

 Passengers on the ride in Mexico experienced a unique adventure.Jam Press Vid